You may notice movements they don’tNot an actual patient

 If someone in your care begins moving in ways you don't recognize, they may not even be aware of these movements.
 And they may not know that help is available.

 Raise your voice—if you think someone you care about may have uncontrollable movements, encourage them to talk to their doctor about TD.
-Also, consider recording their movements so they can share them with their doctor during a telemedicine appointment (if an in-person visit isn’t an option).
+Also, consider recording their movements so they can share them with their doctor during an in-person or telemedicine appointment.

 If you’re caring for someone with TD, make sure you’re not forgetting to take care of yourself as well!
-Studies show that caregivers often neglect their own health due to the challenge of caring for others.
+Studies show that care partners often neglect their own health due to the challenge of caring for others.

 These activities may help relieve stress: